Gaius Cassius Longinus: Epicureanism

 Cicero associates Cassius's new Epicureanism with a willingness to seek peace in the aftermath of the civil war between Caesar and Pompeius.
 Miriam Griffin dates his conversion to as early as 48 BC, after he had fought on the side of Pompeius at the Battle of Pharsalus but decided to come home instead of joining the last holdouts of the civil war in Africa.
 Momigliano placed it in 46 BC, based on a letter by Cicero to Cassius dated January 45.
 Shackleton Bailey points to a date of two or three years earlier.
 The dating bears on, but is not essential to, the question of whether Cassius justified the murder of Caesar on Epicurean grounds.
 Griffin argues that his intellectual pursuits, like those of other Romans, may be entirely removed from any practical application in the realm of politics.

 Romans of the Late Republic who can be identified as Epicureans are more often found among the supporters of Caesar, and often literally in his camp.
-Momigliano argued, however, that many of those who opposed Caesar's dictatorship bore no personal animus toward him, and Republicanism was more congenial to the Epicurean way of life than dictatorship.
-The Roman concept of libertas had been integrated into Greek philosophical studies, and though Epicurus' theory of the political governance admitted various forms of government based on consent, including but not limited to democracy, a tyrannical state was regarded by Roman Epicureans as incompatible with the highest good of pleasure, defined as freedom from pain.
-Tyranny also threatened the Epicurean value of parrhesia (παρρησία), "truthful speaking," and the movement toward deifying Caesar offended Epicurean belief in abstract gods who lead an ideal existence removed from mortal affairs.
+Momigliano argued that many of those who opposed Caesar's dictatorship bore no personal animus toward him, and republicanism was more congenial to the Epicurean way of life than dictatorship.
+The Roman concept of libertas had been integrated into Greek philosophical studies, and although Epicurus' theory of the political governance admitted various forms of government based on consent, including but not limited to democracy, a tyrannical state was regarded by Roman Epicureans as incompatible with the highest good of pleasure, defined as freedom from pain.
+Tyranny also threatened the Epicurean value of parrhesia (παρρησία), "truthful speaking", and the movement toward deifying Caesar offended Epicurean belief in abstract gods who lead an ideal existence removed from mortal affairs.
 Momigliano saw Cassius as moving from an initial Epicurean orthodoxy, which emphasised disinterest in matters not of vice and virtue, and detachment, to a "heroic Epicureanism."
 For Cassius, virtue was active.
 In a letter to Cicero, he wrote:

 I hope that people will understand that for all, cruelty exists in proportion to hatred, and goodness and clemency in proportion to love, and evil men most seek out and crave the things which accrue to good men.
 It's hard to persuade people that ‘the good is desirable for its own sake'; but it's both true and creditable that pleasure and tranquility are obtained by virtue, justice, and the good.
 Epicurus himself, from whom all your Catii and Amafinii take their leave as poor interpreters of his words, says ‘there is no living pleasantly without living a good and just life.'